 - Physical Protection.
-A physical border, known as the 'tamper-protection boundary', surrounds the device and is capable of detecting physical access through its Secure Perimeter that could compromise confidentiality and/or data integrity of Personal Data, consumption data, security credentials, random number generator, cryptographic algorithms, the SAPC, or firmware.
+A physical border, known as the 'tamper-protection boundary', surrounds the device and is capable of detecting physical access through its Secure Perimeter that could compromise confidentiality and/or data integrity of Personal Data, consumption data, security credentials, random number generator, cryptographic algorithms, the meter, or firmware.
 On detection of such access the device is capable of recording the event and sending an alert where reasonably practicable.
 This relates to the physical aspect of the Secure Perimeter described in reference [b, 5.4]. - Interface Protection.
 Operational interfaces on the Smart Metering Equipment comply with security requirements in reference [b, 5.6] and prevent use of any non-operational interfaces.
 The device includes a HAN interface using ZigBee protocols enabling communications with other devices on the HAN.

 - Message Protection.
 Messages received by the Smart Metering Equipment are validated to verify they comply with End-to-End security requirements in reference [d, 4].
 These ensure aspects such as protection against replay or unauthorised modification.
 In addition, the ZigBee protocols include cryptographic measures that protect messages between devices on the HAN.
 The clock in the device is used to validate some messages that require additional certificate path validation, as well as to ensure that future-dated commands are executed at the correct time.
 See Appendix C for more details. - Sensitive Data Protection.
-If the SAPC supports any functionality in [b] requiring privacy PIN protection (SAPC are not required to support such functionality, but optionally may do so) then the User Interface is capable of restricting display of Personal Data by requiring a Privacy PIN as described in reference [b, 5.5.5].
-Keys that are used by cryptographic mechanisms to maintain various aspects of the SAPC security are protected against unauthorised access.
+The User Interface is capable of restricting display of Personal Data by requiring a Privacy PIN as described in reference [b, 5.5.5].
+Keys that are used by cryptographic mechanisms to maintain various aspects of the meter security are protected against unauthorised access.
 Data within the device is held in a data store that is capable of retaining information at all times, including on loss of power, as described in reference [b, 5.7]. - Firmware Protection.
 The Smart Metering Equipment is capable of verifying the integrity and authenticity of its firmware as described in reference [d, 11] and reference [b, 5.5.10]. - UTRN.
-The SAPC may optionally support prepayment top up functionality defined in [b] in which case the following apply.
 UTRNs received by the Smart Metering Equipment are validated to verify they comply with security requirements in reference [d, 14].
 UTRNs may be received in Remote Party Messages or entered manually on the user interface or via a PPMID. - Logging.
 A logging infrastructure is provided that records Sensitive Events and other events in the Security Log and causes alerts to be sent in certain situations.
 Entries cannot be modified or deleted from the Security Log (other than through the normal overwriting of the oldest events by newer events as described in reference [b, 5.7.5]) and the log is expected to be regularly read by an authorised Remote Party before unread entries have been overwritten.
 The clock in the device enables timestamps to be included in the logs.